 There you have it — you've now added a background to an image in Photoshop.
 From here, you can go on to add further elements to your image, or you can flatten and export it if you're done.

 Now that you're finding your feet with Photoshop, you might want to read our other image editing tutorials.
-We have other Photoshop tutorials, so take the next step by learning how to add a drop shadow in Photoshop and how to add a border in Photoshop.
-Adobe's editing suite isn't the only way to edit images though, so broaden your horizons by checking out our guides on how to edit images on iPhone, how to blur a photo's background on iPhone and how to edit an image's metadata on iPhone.
+We have other Photoshop tutorials, so take the next step by learning how to remove a background in Photoshop, how to create a GIF in Photoshop, how to add a drop shadow in Photoshop and how to add a border in Photoshop.
+Adobe's editing suite isn't the only way to edit images though, so broaden your horizons by checking out our guides on how to edit images on iPhone, how to blur a photo's background on iPhone and how to edit videos on iPhone.
+Want to brush up on your photographic knowledge?
+Make a start by reading about optical zoom vs. digital zoom.